LisbelM/seed_lab/README.md

 # seed_lab
 EE Seed Lab Spring 2022
-This repository holds the code and other resources used for the SEED lab miniproject as well as the concurrent demos for the final project.
+This repository holds the code and other resources used for the SEED lab miniproject as well as the concurrent demos for the final project.<br />
-\nThe folders are split up into the seperate demonstrations and subprojects for our group.
+The folders are split up into the seperate demonstrations and subprojects for our group. <br />
-\nThe sub folders are split into the different languages as Python, Arduino and Matlab
+The sub folders are split into the different languages as Python, Arduino and Matlab